 Social Media Strategist

-The Unicorn Frappuccino from Starbucks, Disney’s Baby Yoda, and Charmin’s Instagramming bear family all had excellent social media campaigns that were executed almost flawlessly.
-In today’s digitally-connected world, having a social media manager in place can help you maintain your company’s reputation while capitalizing on the sites people frequent the most.
+The Unicorn Frappuccino from Starbucks, Disney’s Baby Yoda, and Charmin’s Instagramming bear family all had excellent social media marketing campaigns that were executed almost flawlessly.
+In today’s digitally-connected world, having a manager in place can help you maintain your company’s reputation while capitalizing on the sites people frequent the most.
 They can create a social media marketing strategy that is:

 Marketing Land further explains that the best social media campaigns are carefully developed, clearly defined, streamable across various channels, and well analyzed.
 Your social media manager will encourage user-generated content, anticipate which offers will garner the most attention, and know which trends to capitalize on and win.

 Chances are, you and the vast majority of your employees work remotely.
 This can make it exponentially difficult at times to keep up with everyone and what they’re doing.
 But you still have to manage the chaos, and having someone with experience in remote work is beneficial to your company in a number of ways.
 This individual can keep your employees:

 - On the same page